TerryS94/dll-toolkit/README.md

 # Example Usage
 ### Here is a simple dllmain.cpp example you can achieve with this framework in it's current state
-- It would be even less code if this example only focused on a single game example :)
+- even less code if this example only focused on a single game :)

 ```cpp
 //the flow of things may evolve with time... but even already